Liedekerke Wolters Waelbroeck Kirkpatrick

 Our clients are national, foreign and multinational companies, active in various sectors including distribution, manufacturing, logistics, agribusiness, mining, oil and gas, food, and the media industry.
 We also regularly represent international organisations and sovereign States.

 Regional Expertise: Francophone Africa and the Middle East

-Beyond Europe, Liedekerke has an in-depth knowledge of francophone Africa and the Middle East, and handles arbitrations for various companies and governments in these regions.
-Our lawyers have expertise in the local laws, including OHADA, the laws of the DRC, and the civil laws of Egypt, Lebanon, Qatar, Kuwait and the UAE.
+Beyond Europe, Liedekerke has an in-depth knowledge of francophone Africa and the Great Lakes Region as well as of the Middle East and handles arbitrations for various companies and governments in these regions.
+Our lawyers have expertise in the local laws, including OHADA, the laws of the DRC, Rwanda and Burundi, and the civil laws of Egypt, Lebanon, Qatar, Kuwait and the UAE.

-The team specifically handles mining arbitrations in francophone Africa, and assists clients in large construction disputes in the Middle East.
-We also represent clients in distribution contracts and post-acquisition disputes.
+The team specifically handles mining arbitrations in francophone Africa and assists clients in large construction disputes in the Middle East.
+We also represent clients in distribution contracts, equipment and engineering and post-acquisition disputes.